Cortisol and Fat Loss

 Reset Your Circadian Clock

-If you suspect that your natural, circadian rhythm is disrupted, don’t despair.
-There are several things you can do to reset your clock so you can start sleeping better at night and waking up more refreshed in the morning.
+If you suspect that your natural, circadian rhythm is disrupted, don’t feel overhelmed.
+There are several things you can do to reset your clock to help you sleep better at night and wake up more refreshed in the morning.

 Try these tips:

 - Reduce stress.
 Easier said than done, I know.
 But many times our stress levels are correlated to our response to stressful situations.
 Learning how to cope with stress more effectively may be all it takes to balance your cortisol.